cityofaustin/projects/_projects/austin-digital-services-discovery/about/meeting-residents-needs.markdown

 #### Big picture ways we focus design and development work on accessibility

 ##### Coach authors to write people-oriented content:
 The first step to making our website more usable is writing simpler, more accessible content.
-We're doing that through our [funshops]: (http://projects.austintexas.io/projects/austin-digital-services-discovery/city-services-workflow/funshops/)
+We're doing that through our [funshops]:(/city-services-workflow/funshops/)

 ##### Make text and icons legible:
 we check the contrast and size of our typeface to make sure people experiencing lower vision or perceive colors differently can use City of Austin digital services.